tejidosdeagus/storybook/README.md

 git push --follow-tags
 ```

+#### Automatic Version Bump

+When you push changes to the main branch:
+- If the last commit wasn't a version bump, the patch version will be automatically incremented
-The GitHub Action will automatically publish the new version to npm when a version tag is pushed.
+- The new version will be published to npm
+- The Storybook documentation will be updated

 Note: Make sure you have:
 - A valid npm publish token stored as `NPM_TOKEN` secret